 Picture this: Warm toasty corn tortilla.
 Spicy shrimp smothered in blackening spices.
-Cool and creamy dill, lime, and scallion sauce with Greek yogurt.
+Cool and creamy dill sauce with lime and scallion made with Greek yogurt.
 And if you want (and I highly recommend you do this), a nice cold margarita to wash it all down.
-You can practically hear the wind rustling through the palm trees and the sound of the waves crashing in the ocean (no, that’s not a raging blizzard outside your window.
-IT’S WAVES and TREES and SUNSHINE.)

-These tacos are, simply put, the bomb-dot-com.
-They are healthy (especially since the base of the sauce is Greek yogurt).
-They take only 20 minutes to make (!!).
-They are simple, light, satisfying, and extremely delicious.
-And you must make them ASAP.
+These tacos are, simply put, the perfect quick and easy dinner.
+They’re light and healthy (especially since the base of the sauce is Greek yogurt, but you can use sour cream if you prefer), and they take only 15 minutes to make (!!).

-Have you ever had anything blackened?
-Blackening is a Cajun cooking technique that is usually used with fish.
-The shrimp, in this case, is coated with a spice mixture and cooked in a very hot cast iron skillet (or other heavy skillet) in butter.
-The spices and the butter become charred and dark in color, but the flesh of the shrimp does not.
+The shrimp, in this case, are coated with a spice mixture and cooked in a very hot cast iron skillet in melted butter.
+The spices and the dairy particles in the butter become charred and dark in color, but the flesh of the shrimp does not.
 Hence the name, “blackened.”